- Brand name

 If you want to continue using HRT for longer than a few months, discuss the possible risks and benefits with your doctor.

 You may have an increased risk of developing breast cancer, heart disease, stroke, blood clots on the lungs and dementia.
 On the other hand, the risk of hip fractures and bowel cancer may be reduced.
 If you have had a hysterectomy but still have your ovaries, there may also be a small increase in the risk of developing cancer of the ovaries.
+Women taking estrogens alone, or in combination with progestogens, may have a higher risk of ovarian cancer that may appear within 5 years of use and slowly diminishes over time after discontinuation.
 Your doctor can discuss these risks and benefits with you, taking into account your particular circumstances.

 If you forget to use it